Category: Issue 53-4 October-December 2019

 THE 2020-2022 ELECTION FOR SIVB OFFICERS, IN VITRO ANIMAL CELL SCIENCES (IVACS) SECTION OFFICERS AND PLANT BIOTECHNOLOGY (PB) SECTION OFFICERS IS NOW UNDERWAY!

 If you are a Regular, Post-Doctoral, Emeritus, Honorary, or Life member of the Society, you were sent two separate emails with links to vote in the 2020-2022 Elections via SurveyMonkey.

 Dr. Margaret Young and her colleague Dr. Gloria Payne (Interim Associate Vice Chancellor of Academic Affairs) were recently awarded a grant of $399,719 (for 3 years) by the National Science Foundation Targeted Infusion Project.
 The overall goal of the proposal: Stem: PipeLine for Plant Sciences, is to enhance plant biology at Elizabeth City State UniversityRead More

-- The Distinguished Scientist Award recognizes outstanding mid-career scientists who have made significant contributions to the field of in vitro biology and/or in the development of ...
+- The Society for In Vitro Biology established the Fellow Award to recognize outstanding professionals who have made significant contributions to the field of in vitro ...